rezanikfal/Tutorials/Agile.md

 ### Avoid Multitasking
 Instead of working on several different things at once, the entire team will focus on a limited set of high value tasks

+### Avoid Hand-offs
+If you can keep your batches of work sizes smaller, it will make it easier to limit your handoffs.